International Center Emergency Fund

 • Most flights to/from the U.S.

-• Expenses not connected to life in the U.S. (ex: a parent’s medical expenses, housing outside of Ann Arbor area)
+• Expenses not connected to life in the U.S. (ex: a parent’s medical expenses, housing outside of the Ann Arbor area)

-• Non-essential utilities (ex: cable TV, gym membership), automobile repairs, household, or furniture costs not related to water/fire damage or theft
+• Non-essential utilities (ex: cable TV, gym membership), automobile repairs, household, or furniture costs

 • Regularly anticipated, fixed expenses (i.e. car loan, phone bill)

-• Costs for entertainment, recreation, non-emergency travel or other non-essential expenses
+• Costs for entertainment, recreation, non-emergency travel

 Examples of Expenses Covered